 For example, if an employee of the Acme delivery service is making a delivery at the Jones hardware store and slips on water that should not have been present on the floor, he may not sue the Acme delivery service but he may be able to sue the Jones hardware store.

-There are many rules and regulations involving who you can sue, how quickly you must sue them, and the manner of bringing that lawsuit.
-If you have been injured during the course of your employment by a third party other than your employer or a fellow employee you should bring this to the attention of Silverman Law so that the possibility of a lawsuit might be investigated.
+There are many rules and regulations involving whom you can sue, how quickly you must sue them and the manner of bringing that lawsuit.
+If you have been injured during the course of your employment by a third party other than your employer or a fellow employee you should bring this to the attention of Silverman, Silverman & Seligman, P.C., so that the possibility of a lawsuit might be investigated.

-Yes, however this is rarely the case in the short term.
+Yes, but this is rarely the case in the short term.
 More likely, the employer wants you to return to work before you are cleared by your doctor.
-However open positions need to be filled and your employer may in fact hire someone else to do your former job.
+However, open positions need to be filled and your employer may in fact hire someone else to do your former job.